earthstar-project/earthstar/docs/specification.md

 }
 ```

-TODO: length limits on name and bio?
+TODO: length limits on profile name and bio?

 # Paths and Write Permissions